 The Year of Care solution

-- The programme recognised the challenge of LTCs and the need firstly to enhance the routine biomedical surveillance and ‘QOF review’ with a collaborative consultation, based on supporting effective self-management, via care planning.
+The programme recognised the challenge of LTCs and the need to firstly enhance the routine biomedical surveillance and ‘QOF review’ with a collaborative consultation, based on supporting effective self-management via care planning.

-- Links traditional clinical care with support for self-management
+Links traditional clinical care with support for self-management

-- Signposts to community resources made available as part of wider local commissioning (macro commissioning)
+Signposts to community resources made available as part of wider local commissioning (macro commissioning)

-- Coordinates health and social care where appropriate.
+Coordinates health and social care where appropriate.